 - Community Associations

-The best way to get in contact with native speakers is to participate in their activity by volunteering and participating in their activities.
+The best way to get in contact with native speakers is to participate in their activity by volunteering and being a part of their operations.

 I use two tools primarily to practice languages:

 Tools where I’m able to record an audio